 Reverberations of Klimt, Picasso, and Magritte become apparent in her works: arching figures, living sculptures, apples, and pomegranates are recurring themes across her pieces.
-Beginning as a means to express difficult emotions, Izrai’s art practice has evolved into one that inquires the big questions in life, which are the focus of her most recent series.
+Beginning as a means to express difficult emotions, Izrai’s art practice has evolved into one that investigates the big questions in life, which are the focus of her most recent series.
 Izrai immigrated from Russia to the United States – her influences reflect a global perspective spanning across cultures and time periods, which range from spiritual to artistic to cultural.
-By reflecting these foundational episodes of humanity, Izrai’s work asks the viewer to consider where we come from and why we are here.
+By reflecting on these foundational episodes of humanity, Izrai’s work asks the viewer to consider where we come from and why we are here.

 Izrai lives and works in Long Island, New York.